Treat yourself to a big bowl of the BEST Pesto Pasta!

 - Dried Pasta

 Simple, right?
 For the best results, you really do need to make your own pesto from fresh, top quality ingredients.
 It couldn't be easier or quicker, and the flavor is amazing.
 Sooo much better than anything store-bought.

 Pesto can be served with almost any pasta.
 It works very well with spaghetti or linguine, as well as shaped pastas, such as fusilli or farfalle.

-You’ll need one pound of dried pasta for this recipe.
-I used my favorite spaghetti, but feel free to use whatever you have on hand.
-This recipe should work with almost any shape, as long as it’s not super intricate.
+You'll need one pound of dried pasta for this recipe.
+I used my go to spaghetti, but feel free to use whatever you have on hand.
+This recipe should work with almost any shape, as long as it's not super intricate.

 You won't believe how quickly this recipe comes together, so let's get started!

 This first thing you need to do is cook the pasta in large pot of boiling, well-salted water.
 With such a simple recipe, it's important to cook the pasta properly.